kovaccc/WeatherAppKovacevic/README.md

-# WheatherAppKovacevic - Weather forecast application
+# WeatherAppKovacevic - Weather forecast application
-WheatherAppKovacevic is  android application that enables viewing forecasts of cities all over the world.
+WeatherAppKovacevic is  android application that enables viewing forecasts of cities all over the world.

 ## About